Every taxpayer has rights. The Publication 1, Your Rights as a Taxpayer:

 The Right to Finality.
 Taxpayers have the right to know the maximum amount of time allowed to challenge an IRS position.
-They also have the right to know the maximum amount of time the IRS has to audit a particular tax year or collect a tax debt.
+They also have the right to know the maximum amount of time the IRS has to audit a particular tax year or collect a tax liability.
 Taxpayers have the right to know when the IRS concludes an audit.
 They also have the right to take legal steps to avoid an audit.

 This sounds all well and good assuming the IRS agents follow this instruction and let you know what you are entitled to.
 Whether they actually adhere to this rule is a different story.

 The Right to Privacy.
 Taxpayers have the right to expect that any IRS inquiry, examination or enforcement action will comply with the law and be no more intrusive than necessary.
 During these proceedings, the IRS will respect all due process rights, including search and seizure protections.
 When applicable, the IRS will provide a collection due process hearing.

 Here’s a common theme – in theory, this taxpayer right is great.
 But who is checking on the IRS to make sure they follow the laws?
 Make sure you have someone knowledgeable about these laws representing you to ensure you are not deprived of due process.

 The Right to Confidentiality.
 Taxpayers have the right to expect that their tax information will remain confidential.
 The IRS will not disclose information unless authorized by the taxpayers or by law.
 Taxpayers should expect the IRS to take appropriate action against employees, return preparers and others who wrongfully disclose return information.